harlicajanu/Patient-Diabetic-Status-Prediction-Project-Machine-Learning/README.md

 # Diabetic Status Prediction Project

-This project predicts the diabetic status of patients based on their health information using machine learning techniques.
+This project aims to predict the diabetic status of patients based on their health information using machine learning techniques.
+The prediction is binary, classifying patients as either diabetic (1) or non-diabetic (0) based on various diagnostic measurements.

-## Overview
+## Project Overview

-The goal is to develop a model that accurately classifies whether a patient is diabetic or not based on diagnostic measurements.
+The dataset used for this project is the PIMA Indians Diabetes Database, originally from the National Institute of Diabetes and Digestive and Kidney Diseases.
+The dataset includes diagnostic measurements for several hundred patients, which are used to train and evaluate machine learning models.

 ### Key Steps